rphukan/App-Direct/nearest-store-locator-api/Readme.md

-# Shops Near You API
+# Nearest Store Locator API
-Gives you the facility to add a shop with address.
-Stores the longitude and latitude of your shop using Google [Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro).
-You can request for a shop mentioning your current latitude and longitude.
-The API would return you the shop nearest to you.
+Gives you the facility to add a Store with address.
+Stores the longitude and latitude of your Store using Google [Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro).
+You can request for a Store mentioning your current latitude and longitude.
+The API would return you the Store nearest to you.

 To add a resource
 ```
-Resource			: /shop
+Resource			: /store
-Description			: Adds a shop.
+Description			: Adds a store.
 The API would find out the latitude and longitude of the
-					  shop address using Google Maps API and store it with the address.
+					  store address using Google Maps API and store it with the address.
 Method				: POST
 Request Content-type: application/json
 Example Request		:	{
-						  "shopName": "Amphitheatre Parkway",
+						  "name": "Amphitheatre Parkway",
-						  "shopAddress": {
+						  "address": {
 						    "number": "1600",
-						    "addressLine1" : "Mountain View",
+						    "line1" : "Mountain View",
-						    "addressLine2" : "CA",
+						    "line2" : "CA",
-						    "postCode": "94043"
+						    "postcode": "94043"
 						  }
 						}
 Success Response	: 200 OK